Unicorn-Commander/Center-Deep/README.md

 - Optional proxy support for anonymized searching
 - No tracking by default - users opt-in for local data storage

+## Licensing

+Center Deep is a commercial fork of SearXNG, developed by Magic Unicorn Unconventional Technology & Stuff Inc.

+- **Professional License**: Required for UC-1-Pro deployments and enterprise use
+- **Individual License**: Available for personal professional installations
+- **Base SearXNG**: Original SearXNG components maintain their open-source licensing

+For licensing inquiries, contact Magic Unicorn Unconventional Technology & Stuff Inc.

 ## Credits

-Developed by Magic Unicorn Unconventional Technology & Stuff Inc.
+Developed and maintained by Magic Unicorn Unconventional Technology & Stuff Inc.

-## License

-This project is proprietary software.
-All rights reserved.
+Based on the open-source SearXNG project with significant enhancements for professional use.